THIS YEAR'S IN-PERSON ALTERNATIVE CHRISTMAS FAIR WILL TAKE PLACE ON SUNDAY, DECEMBER 7!

-This year there are two options for completing your Alternative Christmas donation: Mail in a check (along with a printed-out shopping list) or submit an electronic payment online (along with an online shopping list).
+This year there are two options for completing your Alternative Christmas donation from home: Mail in a check (along with a printed-out shopping list) or submit an electronic payment online (along with an online shopping list).

 STEP 1:

-Look through the 18 amazing organizations below to decide what you would like to give!
+Look through the amazing organizations below to decide what you would like to give!
 Under each organization's section you will find photos, a short video, the items available for "purchase" on their shopping list, and more.
+(The “items” describe examples illustrating the work of the organization, not a mandatory accounting category.)

 STEP 2: